-By examining primary and secondary sources from elementary through high school, students develop an understanding of the importance of historical context, chronological sequences of events, the difference between cause-and-effect relationships and correlation of events, and the role chance plays in history.
-They learn to recognize the importance of point of view, particularly as they try to understand events as people in the past saw them.
-Their readings should make them aware of the differences among opinions, facts, and historical interpretation.
+Taken together, the standards in this Framework present a broad scope of time and place, from human beginnings to the present, with the intent of helping students understand that their lives are connected to the long sweep of history.
+Beginning with the third grade study of Massachusetts history, students become acquainted with the concepts of chronology, cause-and-effect relationships, and the role chance plays in historical events.
+In middle and high school, students learn that complex events have both intended and unintended consequences.
+By examining primary and secondary sources, students develop an appreciation for the importance of historical context and point of view.
+They learn that participants in historical events can often hold vastly different ideas about how those events unfolded.
+For example, what the Spanish considered a “conquest” of a new world in the Americas was seen rather differently by those whose lands were being invaded by foreigners.
+Students also learn that the work of historical investigation is never static because new evidence – a fresh archaeological find, a lost manuscript or photograph found in an archive – can inspire new connections and interpretations.
+Because historians of different generations can have different perceptions, it is important that readings include a variety of opinions and historical interpretations.

 Guiding Principle 5

-An effective history and social science curriculum integrates knowledge from many fields of study.
+An effective history and social science education integrates knowledge from many fields of study.

-The fields of history, geography, civics, and economics form the core of a history and social science curriculum.
+The fields of history, geography, civics, and economics form the core of a history and social science education.
 Under this broad umbrella are the history of the arts, philosophy and ethics, and religions, and developments in science, technology, and mathematics.
-Electives at the high school level might include World Religions, Sociology, Anthropology, Constitutional Law, area studies, or other topics.
-The Content Standards of this framework are designed to include this breadth of knowledge, not as isolated facts to be memorized, but as useable knowledge to be integrated in logical ways.
+Electives at the high school level might include study of regions of the world, anthropology, Constitutional law, criminology, sociology, state or local history and politics, world religions, human rights, or other topics and might include capstone research projects.
+The Content Standards of this framework are designed to include this breadth of knowledge, not as isolated facts to be simply memorized, but as useable knowledge to be integrated into an understanding of the world.

 Guiding Principle 6

-An effective history and social science curriculum builds students’ abilities to reason, make logical arguments, support claims with valid evidence, and think for themselves.
+An effective history and social science education builds students’ capacities for research, reasoning, making logical arguments, and thinking for themselves.

-In an effective history and social science curriculum, students engage in inquiry, reading, research, discussion, writing, and making presentations – these activities are the heart of this Framework’s Standards for History and Social Science Practice and link the history/social science disciplines to English language arts and literacy.
-In the course of applying these practices, students learn about the patterns of thought and reasoning of historians, geographers, political scientists, and economists.
+In an effective history and social science education, students engage in inquiry, reading, research, discussion, writing, and making presentations – these activities are the heart of this Framework’s Standards for History and Social Science Practice and link the history/social science disciplines to English language arts and literacy.
+In the course of applying these practices, students learn how to evaluate texts for bias intended to influence their opinions, and about the patterns of thought and reasoning of historians, geographers, political scientists, and economists.
 They learn to raise and refine questions and organize arguments and explanations by using structures such as comparison and contrast, cause and effect, or problem and solution.
-They learn to apply different forms of analysis, using such approaches as close reading of texts, visual analysis, spatial/geographical analysis, or quantitative reasoning.
+They learn to apply different forms of analysis, including contextually rich reading, visual analysis, spatial/geographical analysis, or quantitative reasoning.

 Guiding Principle 7

-An effective history and social science curriculum improves reading comprehension by increasing students’ content knowledge.
+An effective history and social science education improves reading comprehension by increasing students’ content knowledge.